 Asylum Centre in Tutin

 AC Tutin opened in January 2014 in the ‘Dalas’ former furniture factory.
 It was located there until March 2018, when a new accommodation facility for asylum seekers was opened in Velje Polje, four kilometres away from downtown Tutin, and 295 km away from Belgrade.
-Officially, the centre can accommodate 230 persons.
+In July 2024 AC Tutin was closed and all residents were transferred to AC Sjenica.

+Officially, the centre could accommodate 230 persons.
 In 2023, AC Tutin was operational from January to March 2023 and then it was closed until the end of July.
 After it was reopened, it functioned normally until the end of October in terms of the number of residents.
-However, and after the CRM and MoI decided to transfer all asylum seekers to AC Sjenica and AC Tutin, AC Tutin has become overcrowded hosting between 250 and 330 residents in the period of November-December.
-On the other hand, Asylum Office visited this facility only in December 2023.
+However, and after the CRM and MoI decided to transfer all asylum seekers to AC Sjenica and AC Tutin, AC Tutin became overcrowded hosting between 250 and 330 residents in the period of November-December, until it finally closed in July 2024.

 Asylum Centre in Sjenica